 Research and EMDR

 Trauma is a disorder of regulation.
-Children who have been traumatized cannot modulate their arousal, overreacting to stimuli and challenged at self-calming.
+Children who have been traumatized cannot modulate their arousal, overreacting to stimuli and are challenged at self-calming.
 Because of their poorly developed self-soothing, they have less impulse control and less ability to tolerate stress or frustration.
 They are more at risk for depression and anxiety.
 They are more at risk for violence and aggression because of a lack of ability to empathize and connect.
 They are more at risk for substance abuse and addiction because they self-medicate in attempt to feel better.
-A review of ACES research www.aces-research.com further expands on the tremendous negative impact of childhood trauma.
+A review of Adverse Childbood Experiences Study or ACES research www.aces-research.com further expands on the tremendous negative impact of childhood trauma.

 When children grow up lacking the circuitry to process painful emotions, their first impulse upon experiencing a feeling is to try to get rid of it.
 They may develop eating disorders, abuse alcohol or drugs, cut themselves or become suicidal or aggressive.
 Much pathology is the result of the anxiety, shame and aloneness that come from a lack of access to emotional resources.
-EMDR allows the patient to access the traumatic memory where it is stored in isolation from adaptive information.
-It echoes the early attachment process in that the patient always leads the therapist, and the therapist modulates his/her affect.
+EMDR allows the patient to access the traumatic memory where it is stored separately from adaptive information.
+EMDR echoes the early attachment process in that the patient always leads the therapist, and the therapist modulates his/her affect.
 The therapist attunes to the patient, telling the patient to visualize the disturbing event while using bilateral eye movement, sound or tactile stimulation.

 1) the self and personality develop out of the early parent-child interaction as outlined in Self Psychology, object relations theory, attachment theory and research on brain development.

 2) caregiver empathy and sensitivity are essential to the child’s healthy development and secure attachment.